-Welcome to The House Of Dandridge’s “Non-Profit Of The Month” Page!
+Welcome to The House Of Dandridge’s “Non-Profit BILLBOARD” Page!

 Each month we will choose a different non-profit or charity to spotlight and highlight ways in which you can help by volunteering, promoting, attending fundraising events, etc.

 Do Something : Have Your Donation Doubled During Hetrick-Martin Institute’s June Match!

 Our very own DJ Chauncey D is indubitably excited to be spinning live on the Hetrick-Martin Institute float in this year’s New York City Pride Parade on Sunday, June 30th!
 Hetrick-Martin Institute is an extremely important LGBT Youth focused organization that helps to keep our younger siblings in the community safe and strong and is also the home of The Harvey Milk School!